Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Kansas State has combined with its opponents to score more than 58.5 points just once this season.
+- Kansas State and its opponents have scored at least 58.5 points or more only one time this season.

-- TCU's games have gone over 58.5 points in five of six chances this season.

-- Saturday's total is 2.8 points lower than the two team's combined 61.3 points per game average.

 Kansas State Stats and Trends

-- In Kansas State's seven games this year, it has three wins against the spread.

-- The Wildcats have yet to cover the spread this season when favored by 3 points or more.
+- This season, the Wildcats are winless against the spread when entering a game as a favorite of 3.5 points or more.

-- Kansas State's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Kansas State's games this year have hit the over four times in seven opportunities (57.1%).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.